aamirazad/tigertutoringtool/content/basenback/romeo-juliet.md

 The best example is when the two characters enter into a fight with the servants.
 Tybalt acts differently than Benvolio.
 Search in the play where the two characters enter the scene, and analyze how each reacts to the fight.

+Summarize the warning that the Prince issues to the Monatgues and Capulets in this speech.
+Why is he so upset.

+Lines 97 -119 reveals the Princes intentions.
+Observe the Princes tone, and expeirence with the two families.
+Still need help?
+Look for key words such as death and peace.

+Who stops the brawl between the Monatgues and the Capulets.

+Look for stage cues, revealing the answer.

+What does this conversation reveal about Romeo's state of mind?

+Romeo uses a lot of euphemisms (Oxford Languages: a mild or indirect word or expression substituted for one considered to be too harsh or blunt when referring to something unpleasant or embarrassing).
+These euphemisms can reveal some of his state of mind.
+Still need help? look for key words such as I, or she to show his state of mind.

+What is an Oxymoron?

+Check Notes.

+What reason for his sadness does Benvolio give to Romeo about the woman he loves.

+Romeo mentions this many times. hint: In Elizabethan England being pure was very important.

+What advice does Benvolio give to Romeo about the woman he loves?

+You can connect Benvolio's advice to what his name means ("I wish" and "well") He is very relaxed, with simple solutions that aren't thought of quickly.
+Romeo has a negative reaction to Benvolio's statement.